DIDSR/LCD_CT/README.rst

             >> test

    *Expected run time (Octave): 1 min 30 s.*

-   The LCD Phantom Creation code relies on MIRT, which may not be fully compatible with OCTAVE (check `MIRT webpage <https://web.eecs.umich.edu/~fessler/code/>`_ ).
+  .. *The LiverLCD Phantom Creation code relies on MIRT, which may not be fully compatible with OCTAVE (check `MIRT webpage <https://web.eecs.umich.edu/~fessler/code/>`_ ).*

 Tool Reference
 --------------